 If you anticipate that any of the expectations on your employees will change during the strain of your busy time, be sure to disclose that to your team in advance.
 Whether it’s the need for overtime or the implementation of a new process, being upfront with your staff early on will allow them to adapt and make appropriate arrangements.

 When you have your structures and procedures firmly in place, you can feel more confident leaning on permanent staff to help train the newer team members.
 “Each year, my permanent staff will be the leads in certain areas of the work,” explains Heidi Hale, owner of HeidiJHale Designs and Details custom jewelry.
-“With their added experience, they will be responsible for overseeing seasonal help.”
+“With their added experience, they will be responsible for overseeing temporary help.”

 5. How will I boost morale and keep everyone energized and on target?

 Here’s some great advice from our past grant winners:

 “We are a small group — we love what we are doing and we know it’s important.
 When the days go long we remember our mission.” — Gina Stryker, founder of Gina Cucina, an organic soup company